ANTWERP LOODSWEZEN

 Client: City of Antwerp

-Design Team: : ARA, AGT, Plant&Houtgoed, Grau, Billie Bonkers, Vectris, Rebelgroup, Equator
+In collaboration with: ARA, AGT, Plant&Houtgoed, Billie Bonkers, Vectris, Rebelgroup, Equator

 SAINT-GILLES PARVIS